rodekruis/DEH-Admin-Manual/README.md

 The generic information on user management is very well described in the [EspoCRM Docs](https://docs.espocrm.com/administration/users-management/).

 >[!NOTE]
-> _The below User management information is useful for Twilio Flex.
-If you only use EspoCRM, this is not relevant._
+> The below user management information is useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant.

 DEH specific users are 'admin' and 'regular' (for supervisors and agents).
 DEH specific API users are 'automatic-system-deh' (Twilio API integration) and can be extended with an Kobo API integration.